- Auto-Joining Tables

 This section explains how the lookup relationship is defined from tables.

-It is assumed that the above Store Sales Workspace has already been created with the corresponding tables in Zoho Analytics.
+Let's assumed that we have a Store Sales Workspace with the tables as described in the above section.
 Let's start defining lookup between Sales and Sales Person tables through the common column Sales Person ID.

-- From the Explorer tab of the Workspace, open Sales table and click Edit Design button on the toolbar.
+- Open Sales table and click Edit Design button.